tobanteAudio/juce-cookbook/chapters/setup/other_libraries.md

 The goal of Qt is to do it all.
 It runs on almost every platform including BSDs and embedded platforms.
 Because of this the whole framework is huge.
 While JUCE is around a couple of hundred megabytes, Qt is more in the range of a couple gigabytes.

 Qt is also not really designed to help you write audio applications.
-There is no easy way to wrap a Qt application in an AudioUnit or VST plugin for example.
+There is no easy way to wrap a Qt application in an AudioUnit or VST plug-in for example.

 If your goal is to write a desktop application in the style of Gimp, FreeCAD or Blender and you need a lot of premade desktop widgets, Qt is probably the way to go.